How to Be a Great Career Mentor in the Workplace

 In addition to the knowledge that you gave of yourself in support of another person, learning to serve as a mentor is a personal and professional development experience that challenges you to reflect on your own actions and behaviors over time.
 One longtime mentor suggested, “In striving to help younger and less experienced individuals, I had to reflect upon and learn from my own mistakes and shortcomings.”

-Recognize That There Are a Variety of Ways to Get Started as a Mentor
+Recognize That There Is a Variety of Ways to Get Started as a Mentor

 Mentors take on many shapes and forms in our lives.
 From a teacher who pushes us harder to excel in a subject to a coach who helps us recognize the dedication and hard work it takes to succeed, these individuals were mentors in fact, just not in the title.
 You can serve as a mentor from many vantage points in your life and for many audiences.